sgovindaswamy/DeepLearning-and-ML-projects/Predictive_maintenance_dataset/README.md

 3) One-class SVM
 4) Local outlier factor

-These algorithms displayed poor performance on the test set, however the Random forest classifier and AutoEncoders showed promising results with an F1 score of 78%
+These algorithms displayed poor performance on the test set even after performing hyperparameter tuning using Gridsearch CV.

+however the Random forest classifier and AutoEncoders showed promising results with an F1 score of 78%